abetusk/scratch/notes/Music-Theory.md

 This document is created in the hopes that it helps others, like me, that found introductions to music theory lacking.

-Music encompasses many different aspects of perception, physics and computation.
-Instruments can be thought of as tones that are generated from underlying oscillators that combine to create it's "timbre".
-Each instrument is a complex combination of frequencies that are then combined in different ways to produce notes.
-Notes are combined in various patterns to create musical scores and songs, each that can be at different tempo and combinations.

 For someone just learning about music theory or how to create music, the switching of scales from low level oscillator tweaking to higher level musical score composition, can be daunting.